Boxenite/Project-Files/MVP.md

 **Configuration - only if you want to.**

-Vagrant, Docker, etc. - they all are fantastic tools but lack a simple experience that impacts enterprise users and individual engineers.
-We are going to backdoor this product into every enterprise because it will be THE way engineers start, collaborate and work on their projects.

 **MVP - Development Servers that Just Work**
-* Adding a project or file to your Boxenite Folder creates a remote development server.
+* Adding a project or file to your Boxenite Folder creates a fully operational development server.
 * remote development server stays in sync with your local folder. it effectively becomes your local.
 * to the user, EVERYTHING must feel like they are running it on their own machine.
 Absolutely no learning curve.
-* cloning repository to your boxenite folder is the only action you have to take to get up and running
 * support 1-2 most popular project types
 * Free to use for development (we will eat the cost on MVP)
 * easy to share your exact environment - we guarantee consistency in environments when you share your projects